Get updates & free travel guides – Subscribe here

 Barcelona Travel Seasons

-- High Season (May through August): High season in Barcelona brings the hottest weather, the biggest crowds and the highest accommodation rates.
+- High Season (May to Early September): High season in Barcelona brings the hottest weather, the biggest crowds and the highest accommodation rates.
 July, and especially August, tend to be sweltering, and tourists spill out of every hotel, restaurant and attraction, with long lines just about everywhere.
 The advantages of traveling during this period are wonderfully long days, with the sun sticking around until around 9:30pm, and all of the attractions are sure to be open with the tourists out in full force.
 This is also the perfect time to head to Barcelona’s beautiful beaches and you’ll have the opportunity to enjoy major festivals like Musica als Parcs, which features free concerts between June and August in various open-air venues throughout the city.
 Book the Best Hotels in Barcelona and the Best Family Hotels in Barcelona well in advance.

-- Shoulder Season (mid-March through April and mid-September through October): The shoulder season can bring the best of both worlds, with a number of festivals held in the spring as well as the late summer/early autumn months, and crowds tend to be a bit thinner during this time as well, while the weather is often idyllic.
+- Shoulder Season (Late March to April and Late September to October): The shoulder season can bring the best of both worlds, with a number of festivals held in the spring as well as the late summer/early autumn months, and crowds tend to be a bit thinner during this time as well, while the weather is often idyllic.
 Prices haven’t yet hit their peak in early spring, and they begin to drop again in September when kids are back in school and the crowds abate.